Presented at 10:30am in Waverly on Friday, November 16, 2018.#17340

 - Discover the necessary foundation and elements of a comprehensive accessibility governance program.

-Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Information Technology, Legal, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Legal, Uncategorized, Web/Media Access

 Angela Tarvin, Accessibility Consulting Manager, has an extensive background of digital experience including interface design, content writing, user research and user experience.
 In 2017, her sphere expanded to include accessibility as she began managing a team of digital accessibility engineers at Optum.
 A recent convert to the importance of inclusive design, Angela is eager to build a bridge between the various roles that play a part in creating digital properties and looks forward to the day when everyone adopts an inclusive mindset and culture.